DeNepo/welcome-to-js/errors/README.md

 Debugging module you will study errors in depth.
 For now all you need to know about errors is:

-- the error _name_ and _message_ so you can search about it online
+- the error _name_ and _message_ so you can search about it online.
+You don't need to understand everything you read about the error, but you should be able to find links about it.
-- finding the line where the error occurred by reading the console output
+- finding the line where the error occurred by reading the error log and clicking on the line number .
-- `ctr-z`, so you can undo your error
+- `ctr-z`, so you can undo your error and try again.

 As you complete each exercise you should keep track of all the errors you encountered.
 Try thinking of errors as the computer's best attempt at helping